polysimtools/pysimm/README.md

 Complete Installation (pysimm and LAMMPS)
 =========================================

+*** Please be aware LAMMPS is a separate software, developed separately, and protected under a separate license.
+The following information is installation directions <i>suggested</i> by pysimm developers that may be used to generate a functional version of LAMMPS for integration with pysimm.
+LAMMPS has many more functionality than is represented by these installation directions, and those interested in these functionalities should visit [LAMMPS documentation](http://lammps.sandia.gov/doc/Manual.html) to learn more.

 <i>NOTE: The complete_install.py script is designed to work on debian-based linux machines only.
 It uses apt-get to install dependencies for pysimm and LAMMPS.</i>

 Included in the repository is a python script complete_install.py that will configure pysimm, install LAMMPS from their git repository, and configure the integration between the two pieces of software.
 First clone the pysimm repository, and run complete_install.py.
 You must provide the path prefix to the recently cloned pysimm directory and the prefix for the new lammps source code directory.
 The following assumes pysimm was cloned into your home directory and will also install lammps in your home directory: